sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-17_rajitas-account-of-shrividyas-imprint-on-the-topography-of-himachal.md

 +++
-title = "Rajita’s account of shrIvidyA’s imprint on the topography ofxa0Himachal"
+title = "Rajita’s account of shrIvidyA’s imprint on the topography of Himachal"

 +++
 R was telling us of how the holy configurations of shrIvidyA are